 As for the palace interiors, they’re nothing short of magic.
 A wonder made even more special by a photography ban.
 We explored 20 rooms or so but the palace is home to over 1,000!
 Schönbrunn tugs at the imagination with a voyage into the daily lives of Sisi, Maria Theresa and their families.
 I was transported through time, imagining myself dancing long ago in the palace ballroom.
 Mozart famously performed in the Mirror Hall for Maria Theresa.
 He was only 6 years old.

 We went on to end the trip at Designer Outlet Parndorf, a colorful village of shops about 40 minutes from Vienna.
 We were greeted by top-quality outlets from the likes of Gucci, Ralph Lauren, Dolce & Gabbana, Scotch & Soda, Nike and Prada.

 When I do return to Vienna, I’ll just need my husband, a few evening dresses and at least two nights of music at the Vienna State Opera and Vienna Konzerthaus.
 Until then, dear Wien…

 Chanoa Tarle is a freelance copywriter, journalist and editor specializing in fashion and luxury goods/lifestyle.

-Her work has appeared in magazines including ELEVATE and Luxury Hoteliers and she’s written for an inspiring list of companies including Neiman Marcus and Wealth-X.
+Her work has appeared in magazines including ELEVATE and Luxury Hoteliers and she’s written for an inspiring list of companies including Scaling Retail and Neiman Marcus.